LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

 npm i ethers@5
 ```

-We will also be using `axios` to send requests to the graph, so lets install that
+We will also be using `axios` to send requests to the graph, so let's install that

 ```bash
 npm i axios